1. Home

 Noise: Generators are louder than solar batteries.

-Standalone solar panel systems aren't designed to work during a power outage.
-They automatically shut down in the event of a blackout to avoid sending electricity to the utility grid when the grid is down and utility workers are working on it.
+Standalone solar panel systems typically shut down in a blackout to avoid sending electricity to the utility grid when utility workers are repairing power lines

 How solar panels work with battery storage

-The excess electricity generated by your solar panel system is stored for use when your panels can't generate power.
+The excess electricity generated by your solar panels is stored for use when your panels can't generate power.

-Many solar power systems with backup battery storage can be set up to temporarily separate from the grid during an outage, supplying the home and backup battery with power when the sun’s out.
+Solar power systems with backup battery storage can temporarily separate from the grid during an outage, supplying the home and backup battery with power when the sun’s out.

-Not all solar panel systems with batteries have inverters that can do this, so it’s important to make sure your installer designs your system with this need in mind if you want to have battery backup power available during a grid blackout.
+Not all solar panel systems with batteries have inverters that can do this, so it’s important to make sure your installer designs your system with this need in mind if you want battery backup power.

 How solar panels work with a backup generator